Public Policy

 SOC 102 Social Problems (3 credits)

 A sociological analysis of contemporary social issues including economic crises, concentration of wealth, poverty, crime, sexism, race and ethnic relations, mental illness, population growth, war and peace, and relations with other countries.
+This course can count towards public policy minor.

 Attributes: American Studies Course, Diversity Course, Faith Justice Course, Gender Studies Course, GEP Social Science, Undergraduate